hasura/graphql-engine/docs/graphql/manual/api-reference/index.rst

 Supported PostgreSQL types
 --------------------------
-You can refer the following to know about all PostgreSQL types supported by the Hasura GraphQL engine:
+You can refer to the following to know about all PostgreSQL types supported by the Hasura GraphQL engine:

 - :doc:`Supported PostgreSQL types <postgresql-types>`